Leaderboard

 Being on the leaderboard makes you eligible for rewards based on the rewards system of the crunch you are participating in.

-If there is no public leaderboard, the leaderboard will be updated when a Prediction is validated to make sure it is ready for scoring.
+If there is no public leaderboard, the leaderboard will be updated when a is validated to make sure it is ready for scoring.

 Only a subset of columns will be visible, depending on the current state of the crunch.